handpoint/doc/javascript/javascriptquickintegration.md

 2) In the same directory, copy both handpoint.js and the code below in an html file.

-3) In the code below, replace the variable apiKey with your test api key and replace the variable deviceName with the concatenation of your terminal serial number and model, for example 0821032395-PAXA920.
-If your payment terminal shows the debug watermark on the screen when it is on, then keep the variable environmentIsDevelopment to true otherwise change it to false.
+3) In the code below, replace the variable apiKey with your test api key and replace the variable deviceName with the concatenation of your terminal serial number and model, for example **0821032395-PAXA920**.

+  Note: If your payment terminal shows the debug watermark on the screen when it is on, then keep the variable `environmentIsDevelopment` to true otherwise change it to false.

-4)Open the html file in the browser and see the test transaction immediately.
+4) Open the HTML file in the browser and see the test transaction immediately.

 **SIMPLE, FAST, and EASY**